Bliblofy/CoffeeManagerV2/README.md

 ## Project Overview
 This Project allows a standard DeLonghi Magnicifica S to be transformed into an office-worthy Coffee station.
 To do so the machine is locked which means the buttons can not be pushed before a valid NFC Token is presented to its reader.
 The Tokens are registerd and linked to a user.
 This will trigger the Raspberry PI which in turn sets the relay to closed.
 The NFC Token is registered with a time-stamp into a database on the PI itself.
 The PI doesn't have to be connected to the internet since it is common in offices that the connection of unmanaged devices is prohibited.
-To access the data and to create reportings about the consumtion of coffee for each and every user, the PI productes a hidden Wifi Network to connect to.
 On the network and endpoint is exposed to access a small Web-UI, which can be used to manage the relation of NFC Token to User, lock NFC tokens for future use, create an invoice and send it via eMail and manage the payment state of invoices.
 Additionally it is possible.
 Additionally the Web-UI allows for the NFC reader to be set in to the registration state, which allows for new tokens to be registerd into the database.

 The system has to differnent database tables, one for the user to token realtion and one for the useage per token.
 The UI is capable of merging this infroamtion into a report to view the useage of a certain user.